kirillsemyonkin/ctf-grsu-new-year-2024/crypto/and-encryption-137/README.md

 the key will be revealed instantly.

 About the instant-ness of key revealing: how many message is required to get the answer?
-In the source code it is visible that the message is generated in chunks of 8 bits.
+In the source code you can see that the message is generated in chunks of 8 bits.
 The table of probabilities of each bit of the number `m` looks like:

 ```plain